How to Help Heartburn – 7 Simple Lifestyle Changes

-A whopping 60 million of us suffer from heartburn at least once a month.1 You can't always prevent heartburn from happening, but you can reduce the chance of a flare-upand ease painful heartburn symptoms when they occur.
+You can't always prevent heartburn from happening, but you can reduce the chance of a flare-up and ease painful heartburn symptoms when they occur.1 Learn how to help your heartburn with these seven lifestyle tips.

 How to Help Heartburn Symptoms